dizys/nyu-gpu-lab-1/README.md

 ## Build

-Using cmake to build the project:
+Using make to build the project:

 ````bash